Townsville Child Custody Dispute Investigation

-Townsville private investigator to assist with a child custody dispute, an application for custody of children, phone 07 47788970, free quotes. email us at firstname.lastname@example.org, or for 247 inquiries use our online form Contact Us.
+Townsville private investigator to assist with a child custody dispute, an application for custody of children, or access.
 A child custody action in the Family Law court, the Federal Magistrates court, the Federal Circuit Court, can relate to a divorce, a separation, or a settlement.
 It can see the most amicable separation turn into a battle, with allegations and counter allegations.
 In a court, without supporting evidence, any statement, no matter how true, is an allegation.
+You suspect, we investigate, free quotes.

 We would recommend that any parent who is going through a child custody dispute start a diary, and keep good notes of all contact with the children, and the other parent, including telephone calls.
 We would recommend that any handover or contact is recorded (audio), not for court purposes, but simply as protection against a future allegation that something was said, or occurred, so you may defend yourself.
 People tend to start out with all good intention of doing this, but then fail to continue, and find themselves at the centre of an allegation of domestic violence, abuse, or an assault allegation.
 Some people are very good at maneuvering and using the system to their advantage.
 If there is an allegation of domestic violence that didn't occur, fight it if you can, because simply accepting it to try and placate the other party will do you harm, in any subsequent Family Law action.